identity-fraud/10CT2-Task-1/PROJECT_DOCUMENTATION.md

 Again I did testing to ensure it is compatible on all environments and found no issue except for where my first zooming in function feature breaks or appears in an incorrect position in different screen resolutions, which I fixed by completely removing it.

 At this stage my prototype is decently there though I believe I would not be able to finish certain UIs or elements in times such as the complement system and dropdown menus.
-I also plan to fix the zoom functions and hover functions
+I also plan to fix the zoom functions and hover functions.

 #### Prototype Feedback